Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Acknowledgements

 \section{Acknowledgements}

 TM wants to thank Frederick Groth and Ludwig Böss for the intense discussions, and Thomas Berlok and Lorenzo Sironi for the useful comments.
+The authors also want to thank the referee for their very useful comments.
 KD and TM acknowledge support by the COMPLEX project from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program grant agreement ERC-2019-AdG 882679.
 This work has been supported by the Munich Excellence Cluster Origins, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC-2094 390783311.
+TM acknowledges the support provided by a Smithsonian Scholar Award.
 MV is supported by the Fondazione ICSC (National Recovery and Resilience Plan - PNRR), Project ID CN-00000013 "Italian Research Center on High-Performance Computing, Big Data and Quantum Computing" funded by MUR - Next Generation EU.
 MV also acknowledges partial financial support from the INFN Indark Grant.
 Support for JAZ was provided by the {\it Chandra} X-ray Observatory Center, which is operated by the Smithsonian Astrophysical Observatory for and on behalf of NASA under contract NAS8-03060.